Chart Color Schemes

 Jamestown has shown very soft population growth performance across periods assessed by AreaSearch

-Jamestown's population is around 4,854 as of February 2026.
-This reflects an increase of 258 people since the 2021 Census, which reported a population of 4,596 people.
-The change was inferred from the estimated resident population of 4,703 in June 2024 and an additional 112 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1.6 persons per square kilometer.
-Jamestown's growth rate of 5.6% since the 2021 census exceeded the SA3 area's growth rate of 4.4%.
-Population growth was primarily driven by interstate migration.
+Based on AreaSearch's analysis, Jamestown's population is around 4,854 as of Feb 2026.
+This reflects an increase of 258 people (5.6%) since the 2021 Census, which reported a population of 4,596 people.
+The change is inferred from the estimated resident population of 4,703 from the ABS as of June 2024 and an additional 112 validated new addresses since the Census date.
+This population level equates to a density ratio of 1.6 persons per square kilometer, providing ample space per person.
+Jamestown's 5.6% growth since the 2021 census exceeded the SA3 area (4.4%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections were used, adjusted employing weighted aggregation from LGA to SA2 levels.
-Projections indicate an overall population decline of 63 persons by 2041, with the 75 to 84 age group expected to grow by 167 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, projections indicate a decline in overall population, with the area's population expected to decline by 63 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 167 people.

 Frequently Asked Questions - Population